-- In addition to telephone, there are special private network services also providing switched connections. - Such a network covers a huge distance and would be considered a wide area network (WAN). - Some organizations want a network that is local to a given area, and they might configure it using private lines. - This kind of network is known as a metropolitan area network (MAN).
+- Networks - In addition to telephone, there are special private network services also providing switched connections. - Such a network covers a huge distance and would be considered a wide area network (WAN). - Some organizations want a network that is local to a given area, and they might configure it using private lines.